francesNLP/MappingChange/README.md

 This work forms part of the RSE-funded project and builds on prior research funded by the National Library of Scotland.

+## Related Publication

+This repository supports the ISWC 2025 Resources Track paper:

+**Mapping Change: A Temporal Knowledge Graph of Scottish Gazetteers (1803–1901)**
+Authors: Lilin Yu, Rosa Filgueira
+Submitted to: *ISWC 2025 – Resources Track*
+Persistent Identifier: https://doi.org/10.5281/zenodo.XXXXXXX (if archived)

+**_Resource Availability Statement:_**
+All source code, extraction scripts, and pipeline documentation are publicly available at [https://github.com/francesNLP/MappingChange](https://github.com/francesNLP/MappingChange).

+The latest version of the codebase used in this paper has been archived on Zenodo at [https://doi.org/10.5281/zenodo.XXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXX).

 ## Set Up the Environment
 ### Step 1: Create the environment with Python 3.11